sadawi/MagneticFields/README.md

 ### Observers

-A field can have any number of registered observer objects, which must conform to the `FieldObserver` protocol.
+A field can have any number of registered observer objects.
 The `-->` is a shortcut for many observation patterns.

+An observer can be provided by itself if it implements the `FieldObserver` protocol:

 ```swift
 field.addObserver(observer)
 field --> observer
 ```

-Observers can conform to `Hashable` and a closure can be provided:
+Or, if it implements `Hashable`, a closure can be provided:
 ```swift
 field.addObserver(observer) { value in
   print(value)